r1chardj0n3s/parse/README.rst

       e.g. 10:21:36 PM -5:30
 ===== =========================================== ========

+The type can also be a datetime format string, e.g. %Y-%m-%d.
+Any type containing %Y or %y will be parsed and output as a datetime.

 Some examples of typed parsing with ``None`` returned if the typing does not match: